bluerocktel/sellsy-client/README.md

 ### The basics
 <a name="usage_query_basic"></a>

-Each domain (eg: `Contacts`, `Items`, `Taxes`) is represented by a class.
-Each class contains methods that represent the endpoints of the related domain.
+Each API domain is represented by a plurialized class (eg: `Contacts`, `Items`, `Taxes`).
+Each class contains methods used to perform requests agaisn't domain endpoints.

 The easiest way to start querying the API is by initializing the corresponding class :